ADS Journal - Submitting Articles

 • Please note that the journal is now published online, so we welcome the integration of rich digital format such as video essays, images, video footage, sound files etc.

 3. After peer review, the editors will contact the author[s] with any suggested amendments and comments.
-This process can take up to 2 months, after which the author will revise and resubmit the manuscript (if accepted).
+This process can take up to two months, after which the author will revise and resubmit the manuscript (if accepted).

 4. When resubmitting the manuscript after peer review, author[s] must supply a table or list of peer reviewer comments and brief repsonses outlining how they have addressed these in the revised manuscript.